Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 Single sign-on (SSO) is an authentication method that enables individual users to securely authenticate multiple applications or websites by using just one set of credentials.

-Google’s G Suite is a common example where logging into your Gmail automatically logs you into YouTube, G-Drive, and other Google products.
+Google’s G Suite is a common example, where logging into your Gmail automatically logs you into YouTube, G-Drive, and other Google products.
 Another popular SSO use case is social sign-in or social sign-on, which uses information from social networking sites to facilitate logins on third-party applications and platforms.
 The process is designed to simplify the registration and sign-in experiences, providing a convenient alternative to account creation.

-Multi-factor Authentication (MFA)
+Multi-factor authentication (MFA)

-Multi-factor authentication is an authentication method that uses two or more factors to uniquely identify the user in addition to username and password.
+Multi-factor authentication is an authentication method that uses two or more factors to identify the user in addition to username and password.
 It’s a layered approach to securing data and applications to prevent unauthorized user access and decreases the likelihood of a successful cyber-attack.

 Multi-factor authentication method is typically categorized in one of three ways: